-The creation of the academy thanks to the notoriety of André Turcat
+Creation of the Academy thanks to the reputation of André Turcat

-On November 21, 1783, a hot air balloon carried in the air the first two men, Pilâtre de Rozier and the Marquis of D’arlandes.
-The era of the conquest of space opened for mankind.
+On 21 November 1783, a hot-air balloon carried for the first time into the air two men, Pilâtre de Rozier et le Marquis d’Arlandes.
+The conquest of the skies began for humankind.

 1st row: from left to right: André TURCAT, André ROUSSET

-second row: Jean MOINE, Jean RÖSCH, Valérie ANDRÉ, Hubert CURIEN, deputy mayor (Guy hersant), André FLOURENS
+2nd row: Jean MOINE, Jean RÖSCH, Valérie ANDRÉ, Hubert CURIEN, deputy mayor (Guy HERSANT), André FLOURENS

-Fourth row: Jacques NOETINGER, Claudius la BURTHE, general secretary of the town Hall (François LAFFONT), Marcel BARRÈRE
+4th row: Jacques NOETINGER, Claudius la BURTHE, general secretary of Toulouse town council (François LAFFONT), Marcel BARRÈRE